timmyRS/Anti-MCLeaks/README.md

 - Usage:

-  - `/gaml` tells you whether Anti-MCLeaks is enabled or disabled.
+  - `/gaml` tells you whether Anti-MCLeaks is enabled or disabled
   - `/gaml enable` enables Anti-MCLeaks
   - `/gaml disable` disables Anti-MCLeaks
   - `/gaml <name>` tells you whether the account with the given `<name>` is an MCLeaks-Account